HMCS Chilliwack (K 131)

 27 Dec 1942

-German U-boat U-356 was sunk in the North Atlantic north of the Azores, in position 43°30'N, 25°40'W, by depth charges from the Canadian destroyer HMCS St. Laurent (A/Cdr.
+German U-boat U-356 was sunk in the North Atlantic north of the Azores, in position 45°30'N, 25°40'W, by depth charges from the Canadian destroyer HMCS St. Laurent (A/Cdr.
 G.S.
 Windeyer, RCN) and the Canadian corvettes HMCS Chilliwack (T/A/Lt.Cdr.
 L.L.
 Foxall, RCNR), HMCS Battleford (T/Lt.
 F.A.
 Beck, RCNVR) and HMCS Napanee (T/Lt.
-S. Henderson, RCNR). (see map)
+S. Henderson, RCNR).
+HMCS Napanee also picks up 25 survivors from the British merchant King Edward that was one of U-356's last victims.

 23 Feb 1943